Skip to content

 Section titled “Assuming Orange France covers Orange Africa”

 The most costly mistake in commercial framing.
 Orange Africa networks are separate national networks, operated by affiliates with their own cores, bands and policies.
-A device accepted on Orange France is not implicitly valid on Orange Mali or Orange Cameroun.
+A device validated for Orange France is not implicitly valid on Orange Mali or Orange Cameroun.
 If the commercial target is pan-Orange Africa, this must be framed from the start with country-level reviews planned.

-Live IoT = connectivity and network acceptance.
-Datavenue = application platform.
+Orange Connected Validation = device labels and validation.
+Live Objects = application platform.
 The two can be contracted together or separately.
-Network acceptance can be done without engaging Datavenue, and a Datavenue connection does not waive network acceptance.
+Validation can be done without engaging Live Objects, and a Live Objects connection does not waive validation.
 The confusion leads to muddled contractual framing and unnecessarily long test periods.

-A GSMA-certified eUICC without a compliant and certified LPA does not pass Orange acceptance.
-This is the same pitfall as on Verizon OPC.
+A GSMA-certified eUICC without a compliant and certified LPA compromises the eSIM deployment and the Orange review.
+This is the same pitfall as on Verizon Open Development.
 Practical rule: use the LPA embedded in the cellular module when that module is qualified, or select a third-party LPA certified SGP.22 or SGP.32, and do not reimplement a proprietary LPA.

 Confusing Orange LoRaWAN and private LoRaWAN networks